ebourg/StrataDocs/pages/intro/overview/introduction.md

 ## What is Strata?

-**Strata is the open source analytics and market risk library from OpenGamma.**
+**Strata is the award-winning open source analytics and market risk library from OpenGamma.**

 Strata allows financial systems developers to build or enhance existing applications with standardized, off-the-shelf market risk components.
 It includes: